- Find meetings near you

 Dialectical Behavior Therapy and Opposite Action

-Therapists use behavioral therapies and skills training to support your ability to safely respond to symptoms of substance use disorders, like urges to use substances.
-These behavioral therapies also improve your ability to care for your own mental health and wellness.
+Therapists use behavioral therapies and skills training to help you handle symptoms of substance use disorders, such as cravings or urges.
+These approaches also strengthen your ability to protect and improve your overall mental health and well-being.

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.

-Awareness allows you to identify triggers that lead into other emotions, thought, patterns or experiences.
-For example, you may be able to pinpoint which emotions lead increased cravings alcohol, which thought patterns lead to romanticizing past substance misuse, and which experiences intensify your urges to use substances.4 Noticing these experiences can help you practice understanding and acceptance instead of avoiding unpleasant realities.
+Awareness allows you to identify triggers that lead to other emotions, thoughts, patterns or experiences.
+Noticing these experiences can help you practice understanding and acceptance instead of avoiding unpleasant realities.
+For example:4

-With the DBT skill of opposite action, you can use this information to preserve your efforts to recover from addiction, manage intense or unpleasant feelings, and make choices that align with your personal values.4, 5
+Using the DBT skill of opposite action, this information helps you preserve your addiction recovery, manage intense or unpleasant feelings, and make choices that align with your personal values.
+4, 5

 Opposite Action in Theory

-Instead of focusing on “avoiding relapse,” opposite action can prompt you to consider something different, like “maintaining recovery-focused changes.”3, 6 Focusing on the opposite actions in these situations means acknowledging the way you feel and focusing your attention on choices that can help you maintain your addiction recovery goals.3, 6
+Instead of focusing on “avoiding relapse,” opposite action prompts you to consider something different, like “maintaining recovery-focused changes.”
+3, 6 Focusing on the opposite actions in these situations means acknowledging the way you feel and focusing your attention on choices that can help you maintain your addiction recovery goals.
+3, 6

 In this example, when you feel you are “white knuckling” alcohol relapse prevention, the emotion that comes up—such as anxiety—may make you feel like you should do things like: